Andrewodwyer/City-Events-Blog/README.md

   - View the events you've created

 - 2. User Authentication
-  - Users can register, signin and signout
+  - Users can register, sign in and signout
   - Registered users have additional benefits: add events, comments and indicate attendance

 - 3. Create Events
-  - This feature empowers users to actively contribute on the app, creating a sense of community and ownership.
+  - This feature encourages users to actively contribute on the app, creating a sense of community and ownership.

 - 4. Category Icon:
   - Discuss earlier